fmdkdd/fmdkdd.github.com/_posts/2011-11-27-notes-on-a-thesis-defense.md

 Tuesday was a very special day for my friend Karim.
 He defended his thesis.
-After nearly five years of work, during which much teases and jokes were made about his thesis' pace (three years is the norm here), he finally finished his dissertation and defended successfully.
+After nearly five years of work, during which much teases and jokes were made about his thesis pace (three years is the norm here), he finally finished his dissertation and defended successfully.

 It was also a very interesting afternoon for me, as I got to watch and